 Medicare.
-Medicare provides health insurance coverage for people aged 65 years and older, people under age 65 years with certain disabilities (as defined by the Social Security Administration), and anyone with end-stage renal disease requiring kidney dialysis.
+Medicare provides health insurance coverage for people aged 65 years and older, people under age 65 years with certain disabilities (as defined by the Social Security Administration), and anyone with end-stage renal disease requiring kidney dialysis or amyotrophic lateral sclerosis (ALS).
 Medicare does NOT cover some services, such as long-term care; most dental care; eye examinations related to prescription glasses; dentures; cosmetic surgery; acupuncture; hearing aids; and routine foot care.
-These services may be covered by some Medicare Advantage (Part C) or Medigap plans.
+These services may be covered by some Medicare Advantage (Part C).
 Call (800) MEDICARE ([800] 633-4227) or visit www.medicare.gov for more information.